fonoster/routr/SPECS.md

 **Brief Description**

 The *Message Dispatcher* component takes a SIP message and forwards them to the corresponding Message Processor.
-The matching process is done using the request coming from the *EdgePort*.
+The matching process is done using the request from the *EdgePort*.

-The *Message Dispatcher* will always use the first processor that matches a request.
-If no match is found for the given request, the server MUST respond with a `SIP 405: Method Not Allowed.` The *Message Dispatcher* component does not manipulate the SIP Messages in any way.
+The *Message Dispatcher* will always use the first Processor that matches a request.
+If no match is found for the given request, the server MUST respond with a `SIP 405: Method Not Allowed.` The *Message Dispatcher* component does not manipulate the SIP Messages.

 **Functional Requirements**